CoderMohitSinha/KBS-Project/README.md

             we will check if we need any transformation or conversion of data and plot various graphs and plots to analyze the data.
-           2)  Dashboard for User group, Dashboard for Data Engineers we will create a dashboard to
+           2)  Dashboard for User group, Dashboard for Data Engineers we will create a dashboard to visualize the outcome of our analysis
            3)  GCP further processing - ML
              We will try to predict the  air quality based on the historic